 For many people who’ve had cancer treatment, wearing wigs is one part of their overall self-care strategy.

-Even though wigs may benefit your mental health if you have hair loss, Medicare doesn’t consider them medically necessary.
-That’s why original Medicare doesn’t cover the cost of wigs.
+Even though wigs may benefit your mental health if you lose hair, Medicare doesn’t consider them medically necessary.
+That’s why Original Medicare doesn’t cover the cost of wigs.

 Some Medicare Advantage plans may help pay for wigs during cancer treatment, so it’s a good idea to check your plan’s benefits to see if they’re covered before you purchase a wig.